This Day In Literary History

 When he returned to California in 1898, Jack London determined to become a writer.
 His first published short story, To The Man On Trial, appeared in The Overland Monthly that year.
-The magazine paid him $5 for the story, but was slow in sending him a check.
+The magazine paid him $5 for the story, (about $150 today) but was slow in sending him a check.

-Just as he was about to give up on being a writer, The Black Cat accepted another of his stories, A Thousand Deaths, (1899) and paid him $40 for it.
+Just as he was about to give up on being a writer, The Black Cat accepted another of his stories, A Thousand Deaths, (1899) and paid him $40 for it, or about $1200 today.

 London had begun his literary career at the right time; new printing technology had just been introduced that enabled high quality magazines to be produced quickly at low cost.
 This resulted in a literary magazine boom.